OPS-E2E-PPE/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Management/Add-Content.md

 ### -Stream

+> [!NOTE]
+> This Parameter is only available on Windows.

 Specifies an alternative data stream for content.
-If the stream does not exist, this cmdlet creates it.
-Wildcard characters are not supported.
+If the stream doesn't exist, this cmdlet creates it.
+Wildcard characters aren't supported.

 **Stream** is a dynamic parameter that the FileSystem provider adds to `Add-Content`.
 This parameter works only in file system drives.

-You can use the `Add-Content` cmdlet to change the content of the **Zone.Identifier** alternate data stream.
-However, we do not recommend this as a way to eliminate security checks that block files that are downloaded from the Internet.
+You can use the `Add-Content` cmdlet to change the content of any alternate data stream, such as `Zone.Identifier`.
+However, we don't recommend this as a way to eliminate security checks that block files that are downloaded from the Internet.
 If you verify that a downloaded file is safe, use the `Unblock-File` cmdlet.

 This parameter was introduced in PowerShell 3.0.
+As of PowerShell 7.2, `Add-Content` can target alternative data streams on both files and directories.

 ```yaml
 Type: System.String